Billotais/bilat.xyz/vita.md

 The bottleneck block is the same as a downsampling block, but with a dropout with probabilty 0.5 after the convolutional layer.

+In the upsampling blocks, the convolutional layer uses the same filter sizes as the downsampling blocks, but in reversed order.
+The number of channels outputed by the convolution is double the one in the corresponding downsampling block.
+We then have a dropout of 0.5 and a LeakyReLU with a slope of 0.2.
+Following this, we have the *DimShuffle* operation, more precisely the Sub-pixel operation, that takes some data of shape $N\times C \times \ W$ and transform it into data of shape $N\times C/2 \times \ 2W$ by interleaving elements from two channels together.

+IMAGE SUBPIXEL

+Finaly, we have the stacking block that takes the output of the corresponding downsampling block and concatenate tehm on the channel dimension.

 **TELL WHAT BLOCK WE HAVE**